sigsep/open-unmix-pytorch/README.md

 #### Input

-The input of the model is a single or multichannel time domain signal tensor of shape `(nb_samples, nb_channels, nb_timesteps)`.
+The input of the model is a single or multichannel time domain signal tensor of shape `(nb_samples, nb_channels, nb_timesteps)`, where `nb_samples` is the batch size and `nb_timesteps` is the number of audio samples.
 The model processes spectrograms based on `torch.STFT` on the fly.
 Alternatively _open unmix_ also takes magnitude spectrograms directly using `(nb_frames, nb_samples, nb_channels, nb_bins)`.

 #### Normalization